The big news: Activists say ordinance on jallikattu would be unconstitutional, and 9 other stories

 - US Congress approves first step to repeal Obamacare: The House of Representatives voted 227 to 198, approving a budget blueprint that provides the Republicans with a framework to dismantle the Affordable Care Act.

-- Zakir Naik’s NGO moves Delhi High Court challenging Home Ministry ban: The Centre has been asked to produce relevant records to explain why it had imposed an immediate ban on the Islamic Research Foundation.
+- Zakir Naik’s NGO challenges Home Ministry ban in Delhi High Court: The Centre has been asked to produce relevant records to explain the need for an immediate ban on the Islamic Research Foundation.

 - We cannot summon the PM, says Parliament’s Public Accounts Committee: Contrary to its chairman’s remarks, the panel said only officials can be called to give evidence, not ministers or the prime minister.